psathyrella/partis/packages/ham/manual.md

     ./hample --hmmfname examples/cpg.yaml --seqs CGCCGCACTTTTACCGTCAGTGCAGTGCGC:TGCTTGCGCGCGCGAGCCGTTTGCATTAAC:GCGGCGCAAAAAACCGTCAGTGCAGTGCTT

+The Viterbi path should now be thought of as the single most probable path that all of the sequences could have taken together.
+Similarly, the Forward probability is now the total probability, summed over all paths, of these sequences having taken the same path.
 The example directory also has the occasionally dishonest casino:

     ./hample --hmmfname examples/casino.yaml --seqs 666655666613423414513666666666666

 If you want to do more complicated things with the output, start from the source file for this example binary, `src/hample.cc`.